jamiesmith/pixinsight-repo/README.md

 If you want to see (or use) the same process icons that I do, check out [theAstroShed's PixInsight process icons](https://github.com/jamiesmith/pixinsight-icons).
-If you just want a small set to see how I use these scripts you can download this [example set](https://raw.githubusercontent.com/jamiesmith/pixinsight-icons/refs/heads/main/theAstroShedScripts.xpsm) from the above repo (right click and "save as")
+If you just want a small set to see how I use these scripts you can download this [example set](https://raw.githubusercontent.com/jamiesmith/pixinsight-icons/refs/heads/main/theAstroShedScripts.xpsm) from the above repo (right click and "save as" or "download linked file")

 If you want to see some of my (few) images, check out my page on [Astrobin](http://www.astrobin.com/users/jamiesmithnc/), and if you